mattermost/docs/source/deployment/sso-saml.rst

 - **Sync groups to predefined roles in Mattermost.** Assign team and channel roles to groups via LDAP Group Sync.
 - **Compliance alignment with administrator management.** Manage Administrator access to Mattermost in the System Console using SAML attributes.

-SAML Single sign-On itself does not support periodic updates of user attributes nor automatic deprovisioning.
+SAML Single sign-on itself does not support periodic updates of user attributes nor automatic deprovisioning.
 However, SAML with AD/LDAP sync can be configured to support these use cases.

 For more information about SAML, see `this article from Varonis <https://www.varonis.com/blog/what-is-saml/>`_, and `this conceptual example from DUO <https://duo.com/blog/the-beer-drinkers-guide-to-saml>`_.